Interpretability

 Important parameters:

-• predictions_path - path to your saved predictions
+- path to your saved predictionsoutput_path

-• resampling_class_size- Number of samples to take from each class.
+- Number of samples to take from each class.
 If a class has fewer observations, all available ones will be taken.
 Used if resampling is set to True.
-Defaults to 500.
+Defaults to 500.- Currently the following models are supported: binary classification, multilabel classification and multiclass classification.

 Understanding results